dperique/commentary_openstack-helm/README.md

 ### Analysis of Provider vs. Public

 Here is what I think is happening (feedback for inaccuracies is welcome).
+More bluntly, this is all one big GUESS.

 When you run the comand to "Deploy Compute Kit (Nova and Neutron)", this yaml is used: